Jersey travel destination

 Do I need a visa for Jersey?

-What's the best time to visit Jersey?
+What is the best time of year to visit Jersey?

 What language is spoken in Jersey?

-How do I get around Jersey without a car?
+How do I get around the island?

 Ready for Jersey?